Love You To: Retrospective assessment and legacy

 AllMusic editor Stephen Thomas Erlewine considers "Love You To" to be Harrison's "first and best foray into Indian music", while Bruce Eder, also writing for AllMusic, views it as "exquisite".
 In his song review for the same website, Richie Unterberger is unimpressed with the track; while acknowledging that "Love You To" was "Undoubtedly ... another indication of the group's rapidly broadening barriers", he cites a lead vocal that "drone[s] on in a rather lugubrious way", Harrison's slightly "disheveled" sitar playing, and lyrics that constitute "a rather muddled mix of free love advocacy, meditations on the transience of life on Earth, and chip-on-the-shoulder wariness of people out to exploit him".
 Although he finds the melody "sourly repetitious", Ian MacDonald writes that the track is "distinguished by the authenticity of its Hindustani classical instrumentation and techniques", and admires Harrison's understanding of the genre.
 In a 2009 review for Paste magazine, Mark Kemp described Revolver as the album on which the Beatles "completed their transformation from the mop tops of three years earlier into bold, groundbreaking experimental rockers", and added: "Harrison's 'Love You To' is pure Indian raga – sitar and tablas punctuated by the occasional luminous guitar riff jolting through the song's paranoid, drug-fueled lyrics like a blinding ray of sun into a dark forest."

 Cover versions

 The Trypes, an offshoot of the Feelies, covered "Love You To" on their 1984 EP The Explorers Hold.
-A version by Ronnie Montrose, titled "Love to You" and including a rare vocal performance by the guitarist, appeared on his album Territory in 1986.
-The song was covered by experimental rock band Bongwater in 1988 on their debut album Double Bummer.
+A version of the song was covered by Ronnie Montrose, that included a rare vocal performance by the guitarist, on his 1986 album Territory.
+The song has also been covered by experimental rock band Bongwater on their 1988 debut album Double Bummer.

 My Morning Jacket singer Jim James performed "Love You To" on a banjo for his 2009 EP Tribute To, a collection of Harrison songs that James recorded shortly after the former Beatle's death in November 2001.
 Mojo included James's version on Harrison Covered, a tribute CD accompanying the November 2011 issue of the magazine.
 In 2012, Cornershop recorded it for Mojo's multi-artist compilation Yellow Submarine Resurfaces.